SwiftHow/cuckoo/README.md

 Override your owner analytics id and shortname, and then refresh the blog.
 Everything works well and so simple config, right?

 ## How to Modify or Develop
+Keep running your blog in `development` env, so every modify in template files or css style will be loaded with page refresh.

 ### Sass
 Now, we use sass for writing css simply, so you should have sass compiler installed.
 Check if sass already installed.